A guide to what to expect when someone passes away

 It is important to note that this provision allows for up to 5% of the assets to be paid to the Executor as commission, although the award may be less than this, depending on the work involved in the administration of the Estate.
 Generally speaking, the practice of the Courts has been to award commission on this basis within the range of 1% to 3%, and the amount generally depends on the size of the Estate and the amount of work involved in the administration.

 If you’re still feeling confused by the intricacies of Wills, Estates, and Probate, contact one of our Wills and Estates Lawyers today.
 You don’t have to walk through this tough time on your own.
 We are ready and waiting with our expertise to make the process as easy as possible for you.
-You can reach out directly to our experienced Wills & Estates lawyers, Rohani Bixler, Luke Palmer or you can phone on +61 3 9822 8588 and speak to them directly.
+You can reach out directly to our experienced Wills & Estates lawyers by contacting us on + 61 3 9822 8588.